 Progress

-While progress is happening, there is still a lot to do to ensure the future sustainability of marine stocks.
+While progress is happening, there is still a lot to do to ensure the future sustainability of our feed supply chain is as traceable and sustainable as possible.
+We recognize there is no universal feed formula – each formulation must reflect the specific context of the farm, the availability of ingredients and the nutritional needs of the fish.
+But the principles of responsible sourcing remain constant.
 The combination of successful policies and management systems alongside innovation from the feed industry will help ensure marine resources can both be utilized for animal feed to support optimal health, as well as ensure they continue to contribute to biodiverse ecosystems and food security around the world.